pallets-eco/flask-security/docs/configuration.rst

                                                  the the configuration variable ``WTF_CSRF_TIME_LIMIT``.
                                                  This can cause CSRF failures if say an application is left idle for a long time.
-You can set that time limit to ``None`` Or have the CSRF cookie sent on every request (which will give it a new expiration time.
+You can set that time limit to ``None`` or have the CSRF cookie sent on every request (which will give it a new expiration time).
 Defaults to ``False``.
 ==============================================   =============================================

 .. _Totp: https://passlib.readthedocs.io/en/stable/narr/totp-tutorial.html#totp-encryption-setup